Saxonica/SaxonJS-Tutorial-2021/lib/README.md

 # Ancillary files

-This directory contains a few ancillary materials, including a Saxon EE license.
+This directory contains a few ancillary materials.

-The Saxon license in this directory is being made available for the tutorial.

-It expires on 15 November, 2021.
+This is the directory where the tutorial expects to find the SaxonEE license.
+If you are using SaxonEE to compile stylesheets, copy your license here.